ExC0d3/Shout-Box/README.md

 ```

-2. User connect-busboy for parsing registration from and added custom methood to submit username
+2. Used connect-busboy for parsing registration from and added custom methood to submit username
 and password to redis